ArnaudWeyts/blog/_posts/2016-06-16-building-a-jekyll-site-using-travis.md

 # Setting up Travis-CI
 Log in to your GitHub account on the Travis website & add your repository.
 Travis provides free workers for public GitHub repositories.
+We can start by making a Travis file in our repository root, this is used by Travis to determine the scripts and settings for your worker.

+Next we're gonna have to use a GitHub access token, so that our Travis worker can actually use an account to push to your repository.
+It's your decision to make, you can use your own account, or you make a new bot account, and give it push access to the repository.

 # The deploy script